-Scott Sheppard ([email protected]) has worked for Autodesk for 20 years depending on if you count acquisitions and dot coms:
+Scott Sheppard ([email protected]) has worked for Autodesk for 26 out of the last 28 years depending on if you count acquisitions and dot coms:

-- In pursuit of a lower cost of living, Scott left the Bay Area for Phoenix and worked for Océ as the software development manager for Océ Plan Center — an online digital plan room.
+In pursuit of a lower cost of living, Scott left the Bay Area for Scottsdale, Arizona and worked for Océ as the software development manager for Océ Plan Center — an online digital plan room.
 [2 years non-Autodesk]

-- Upon returning to Autodesk, Scott served as a DWF Technical Evangelist working with Autodesk partners on DWF-related applications and created the Beyond the Paper blog.
+Upon returning to Autodesk but working from home in Scottsdale, Scott served as a DWF Technical Evangelist working with Autodesk partners on DWF-related applications and created the Beyond the Paper blog.
 [1 year]

 For the subsequent year, Scott toiled as an Engineering Project Manager for DWF-related projects.
+The team was going to create an Autodesk-developed Navisworks competitor, but the project was killed when Autodesk acquired Navisworks.
 [1 year]

-Scott earned his undergraduate degree in Computer Science from the University of Louisiana at Lafayette (anyone remember Honeywell Multics?) and a Master's of Science, Computer Science degree from Arizona State University (ASU) in software engineering.
+Scott earned his undergraduate degree in Computer Science from the University of Louisiana at Lafayette (Does anyone remember Honeywell Multics?) and a Master's of Science, Computer Science degree from Arizona State University (ASU) in software engineering.

 If you need an official Autodesk company response or a contact for press related activities, please contact Autodesk Public Relations: http://www.autodesk.com/pressroom.